sotnir/module-dataprocessing/_episodes/03-data.md

 Typically such data are stored in CSV, TSV, or [JSON](json.org) files.
 But some types of measurements such as eye-tracking, respiration, GSR, may be stored in proprietary file formats.
-In many cases data are also stored in Excel spreadsheets or databases (e.g., RedCap, COINS, XNAT, LORIS, etc.,.).
+In many cases data are also stored in Excel spreadsheets or databases (e.g., RedCap, COINS, XNAT, LORIS, etc.).

-It is important to consider what information is stored in each file or database before converting or extracting the information.
-This includes understanding the variables that are represented, their datatypes (string, integer, float, double), their range  (e.g., age > 0) or set membership (e.g., diagnosis part of DSM-V or ICD-10), and their units (e.g., years, mm).
+Before converting or extracting the information, it is important to consider what information is stored in each file or database.
+This includes understanding the variables that are represented, their datatypes (string, integer, float, double), their range  (e.g., age > 0), their set membership (e.g., diagnosis part of DSM-V or ICD-10), and their units (e.g., years, mm).

 2. **MRI data:** Most scanners output data in [DICOM](http://dicom.nema.org/standard.html)